Get us in your inbox

 • price 1 of 4

-Parson's Chicken & Fish has grown into a network of good places to grab a Negroni Slushy outdoors, with locations in West Town, Lincoln Park and Andersonville.
+Parson's Chicken & Fish has grown into a network of good places to grab a Negroni Slushy outdoors, with additional locations in Lincoln Park and Andersonville.
 But the original Logan Square outpost still seems like the best place to knock back some drinks under the sun, thanks to its slightly more spacious layout.
 That being said, if the patio at one Parson's is full, you might as well go see if you can snag a seat on another.

 • Restaurants